AntonSol919/linkspace/basics.md

 or multiple entries through a path "/thread/Tabs or spaces/msg".

 This might seem more trouble than existing solutions like a filesystem or HTTP.
-In those key-value systems a single path gets you a single result.
+In those, one request by name gets you a single result.

-However, in practice it's trivial to behave similarly by adding constraints to a requested set; Such as 'only return the latest', or 'the latest signed by a specific public key'[^lastpubkey].
+However, this is not a real issue for two reasons.

-[^lastpubkey]: This is similar to how the single-host design works.
-With the added benefit that 'content administration' and 'server hosting' are split up and can be done independent of each other.
+In practice it is trivial to only request 'the latest value' or 'the latest value signed by someone you trust'.

-Conversely, I would argue both filesystems and HTTP servers are more trouble over all.
+The later is especially interesting.
-They hide that they return multiple values - a new value depending on when and where you make the request.
+If an application only requests points signed by a specific key, it effectivly administrates similar to how it is done in our current single host-administrator design.

-A point also has a creation date and are **optionally** signed so you can identify who created it.
+However, it has the additional property that it can be independent from hosting the data. i.e. in linkspace 'hosting data' and 'content administration' can be decoupled.

 :::{.container .pkt .pkthd}
 +-----------------------------------+-----------------------------+------------+--------------------------------+---------------------------------------------+